godotengine/godot-docs/classes/class_object.rst

 Objects do not manage memory, if inheriting from one the object will most likely have to be deleted manually (call the :ref:`free<class_Object_free>` function from the script or delete from C++).

-Some derivates add memory management, such as :ref:`Reference<class_reference>` (which keps a reference count and deletes itself automatically when no longer referenced) and :ref:`Node<class_node>`, which deletes the children tree when deleted.
+Some derivates add memory management, such as :ref:`Reference<class_reference>` (which keeps a reference count and deletes itself automatically when no longer referenced) and :ref:`Node<class_node>`, which deletes the children tree when deleted.

 Objects export properties, which are mainly useful for storage and editing, but not really so much in programming.
 Properties are exported in :ref:`_get_property_list<class_Object__get_property_list>` and handled in :ref:`_get<class_Object__get>` and :ref:`_set<class_Object__set>`.
 However, scripting languages and C++ have simper means to export them.